-Click here to view the Fall 2017 schedule and menu of the Casola Dining Room.
+Click here to view the Spring 2018 schedule and menu of the Casola Dining Room.

 We welcome the opportunity to have you participate in our educational experience.
 The focus, purpose, and vision of the Casola Dining Room centers on education; it is not designed for the purpose of operating a profitable business.
 All monies collected are used to purchase ingredients so the students will be able to prepare high food cost items in quantity.

 Your willingness to participate in this educational experience gives our students the training in dining room, baking, garde manger, and culinary a la carte service.
 Because this in an educational experience, we are limited in the amount of reservations that we may take.
 We realize that at times, especially with the popular menus, this makes obtaining reservation for the Casola Dining Room difficult.
 However, we have discovered that when we attempt to take more than 50 reservations, the quality of education, food, and service do not meet the high standards that our students and guests have come to expect.
 Also, unlike a restaurant that is designed to make a profit when a staff member calls in sick or quits, they can replace the staff member.
 In the case of the Casola Dining Room, when students call in sick or stop attending class, we cannot replace those students.

 Each week we offer menus from different cuisines.
 Each menu (which changes weekly) has three appetizers, three entrees, a bread selection consistent with the weekly theme, and three desserts.
 Guests have a choice of one appetizer, one entrée, and one dessert.
 In the fall semester we feature Regional American Cuisine, while the spring semester concentrates on International Cuisine.